Sunshine Skies

 A great shot of the classic DC-3 silhouette blasting across Interstate I-85 during final approach to Newnan, GA on April 10, 2010.
 This is also an excellent illustration of DC-3's split flaps.
 Photo courtesy of David Hartman.

 During 2012-2013, N28AA was active with movie and television work.
-Cubana titles and stripes were applied in 2012 for a television show shot in Miami.
+Cubana titles and stripes were applied in 2012 for a television show that was shot in Miami.
 Photo courtesy of Ron Alexander.

-N28AA can be booked for flight training through DC3Training.com.
+N28AA was available for flight training through DC3Training.com during 2013.
 Their short promotional video features some great action shots.

-Following the passing of Ron Alexander, N28AA was purchased by Ron's long time friend Jim Sells in early 2017.
+Following the passing of Ron Alexander in 2016, N28AA was purchased by Ron's longtime friend Jim Sells.

 Below: Jim Sells, unidentified flight attendant, Ron Alexander.

-Thanks again to David Hartman, Rich Davidson and Ron Alexander and others for their photos!
+Thanks again to Luke Curtas, David Hartman, Rich Davidson, Ron Alexander and others for their photos and information.

 NEXT PAGE: PBA DC-3s: WHERE ARE THEY NOW?